Boundary amenability of $Out(F_N)$: Background

-A \emph{$(G,\calf)$-tree} is an $\mathbb{R}$-tree $T$ equipped with a $G$-action, such that every subgroup in $\calf$ acts elliptically on $T$ (i.e.\ it fixes a point in $T$).
+A \emph{$(G,\calf)$-tree} is an $\mathbb{R}$-tree $T$ equipped with a $G$-action by isometries, such that every subgroup in $\calf$ acts elliptically on $T$ (i.e.\ it fixes a point in $T$).
 A \emph{$(G,\calf)$-free splitting} is a simplicial $(G,\calf)$-tree with trivial edge stabilizers.
 A \emph{$(G,\calf)$-free factor} is a subgroup of $G$ that arises as a point stabilizer in some $(G,\calf)$-free splitting.
 A \emph{proper} $(G,\calf)$-free factor is a free factor distinct from $G$ and non-peripheral.
 A \emph{$(G,\calf)$-free factor system} is the collection of all conjugacy classes of point stabilizers in some $(G,\calf)$-free splitting.

-A theorem of Kurosh \cite{Kur} asserts that every subgroup $A\subseteq G$ decomposes as $\ast_j H_j\ast F$, where each $H_j$ is conjugate into one of the peripheral subgroups $G_i$, and $F$ is a free group.
+{\mathop{\scalebox{1.5}{\raisebox{-0.2ex}{$\ast$}}}} A theorem of Kurosh \cite{Kur} asserts that every subgroup $A\subseteq G$ decomposes as $(\bigast_j H_j)\ast F$, where $F$ is a free group and a subgroup of $A$ is peripheral in $(G,\calf)$ if and only if it is $A$-conjugate into some $H_j$.
 We denote by $\calf_{|A}$ the collection of all $A$-conjugacy classes of the subgroups $H_j$ from the above decomposition of $A$.

 \paragraph*{Directions and branch points in trees.}

 A \emph{direction} $d$ at $x$ in a $(G,\calf)$-tree $T$ is a germ of isometric maps $\eta:[0,\eps]_{\bbR}\ra T$ with $\eta(0)=x$.
 We say that a subtree $Y\subset T$ \emph{contains} the direction $d$ if it is represented by a map $\eta$ whose image is contained in $Y$.